rkdud007/blog/content/projects.md

 menu = "main"
 +++

-I enjoy building in public—because sharing ideas and code is playing a positive-sum game ≽^-⩊-^≼
+I enjoy building in public — because sharing ideas and code is playing a positive-sum game ≽^-⩊-^≼

-- When I encounter new technology or an interesting concept, I often think about its potential applications, consider how it could be combined with other ideas, and I build experimental projects around it and share them publicly.
+- When I encounter new technology or an interesting concept, I often think about its potential applications, consider how it could be combined with other ideas, and I build experimental projects around it pretty quick and share them publicly.
 - I like to create and contribute to open-source projects, CLI tools, or libraries that I find useful and share them so others can benefit.

 Here are some of my projects.
 Sometimes I'm a bit lazy about updating this list.
 For more, [check out my GitHub](https://github.com/rkdud007) for the latest!